ebyildiz/major_power_outages/README.md

   style="display: block; margin: 0 auto;"
 ></iframe>

-With this model, I got an R^2 score of 0.467203651163854 for the training model, and 0.6291375895945267 for testing model.
-But a problem is that this scores keeps changing everytime I do a prediction.
-This model is not stable enough and I think it is because demand los has so many missing values.
-After dropping demand.loss.mw with missing values, we lose half of that data and valuable information and y_test becomes really small.
-Because of this, in my final model, I will try to impute the data in demand loss to see if the model will improve at all.
+With this model, I got an R^2 score of 0.7162763084156837 for training model and 0.3112032565518935 for testing model.
+It looks like the data overfits the training model and performs poorly on the testing model.

 ### Final Model

+Seeing that my baseline model overfit the training set, I decided to use a more robust model, Lasso.
+However, with this model, I got an R^2 of 0.21747907115757725 for the training set and 0.09967237171570309 for the testing set.
+Right now, the model significantly underfits the data.

+Instead, I just decied to keep my original model, and add more features by transforming numeric columns with StandardScaler and QuantileTransformer.
+I also decided to use Grid Search for choosing the best hyperparameters and K-Cross Fold Validation to